juninnio/project/schoolDB/README.md

-Hi this is my school personal SQL Project!
+- Hi this is my school personal SQL Project!
-In this project, I'm creating a database for a school environment Database includes entities, attributes, and relationships.
+- In this project, I'm creating a database for a school environment.
+- Database includes entities, attributes, and relationships.
-Please hit me up in LinkedIn for any questions!
+- Please hit me up in LinkedIn for any questions!